 Rubedo was one of the 12 demos presented to the 2018 Sony CSL Open House in Tokyo.
-It is a dual purpose game that allows to investigate on text predition capabilities while entertaining the player.
+It is a dual purpose game that allows to investigate text predition capabilities while entertaining the player.

-In fact, reading a story and trying to guess the next letter step by step can be entertaining.
+Reading a story and trying to guess the next letter step by step can be entertaining.
 At the same time, this process gives us many information concerning the complexity of the language.
 Human beings are highly skilled in dealing with this task, they use different degrees of abstraction to predict the text that will come, relying on linguistic, grammatical, syntactic, and semantic rules.
 But what about artificial intelligent systems, are they as good as humans?

 Rubedo was developed in collaboration with Elisabetta Falivene within a join project that Sony CSL Paris has carried out with Sapienza University of Rome.